About

 ASME serves the interests of its members and supports the development of magazine journalism by sponsoring the following programs:

-The call for entries is published in October each year; the finalists and winners are honored at the annual presentation of the ASME Awards the following March.
+The call for entries is published in late September or early October each year; the finalists and winners are honored at the annual presentation of the National Magazine Awards the following March or April.
 Each award winner receives an “Ellie."
-The Ellies take their name from the symbol of the awards, Alexander Calder’s stabile “Elephant Walking.”
+The Ellies take their name from the symbol of the awards, Alexander Calder’s 1942 stabile “Elephant Walking.”
 The purchase of “Elephant Walking” by ASME in 1970 was initiated by William B. Arthur, the editor of Look who was then president of ASME, and underwritten by Cowles Publishing Company, Time Inc., Newsweek and McGraw-Hill Publishing Company.

-In 2022, 224 print and digital publications submitted 1,074 entries in 16 categories, and 63 titles received one or more nominations.
-The National Magazine Awards judging is the largest annual meeting of magazine journalists in the United States: 209 editors, most of them ASME members, participated in the judging this year.
-ASME announced winners for the 2022 National Magazine Awards during a live ceremony held at Brooklyn Steel, a music venue in Williamsburg, New York, on April 5.
+In 2023, 243 national and regional media organizations entered the National Magazine Awards, submitting 426 print entries, 526 digital entries and 121 multiplatform entries.
+Fifty-three titles received one or more nominations.
+The National Magazine Awards judging is the largest annual meeting of magazine journalists in the United States: 291 editors, most of them ASME members, participated in the judging this year.
+ASME announced the winners of the 2023 National Magazine Awards during a live ceremony held at Terminal 5 in New York City on March 28.
+For more information, visit nationalmagazineawards.org.

-Established by the American Society of Magazine Editors in 2018 to celebrate the historic link between literary fiction and magazine journalism, the ASME Award for Fiction honors print magazines and websites for overall excellence in the publication of fiction.
-The winner is honored at the annual presentation of the ASME Awards and receives a medal bearing the likeness of “Elephant Walking.”
+The ASME Award for Fiction honors print magazines and websites for overall excellence in the publication of fiction.
+The award was established by ASME in 2018 to celebrate the historic link between literary fiction and magazine journalism.
+The winner is honored at the annual presentation of the National Magazine Awards and receives a medal bearing the likeness of “Elephant Walking.”
+For more information, visit asmeawards.org.

 The ASME NEXT Awards for Journalists Under 30 were established in 2016 to support the development of print and digital media.
 The awards honor outstanding achievement by magazine journalists under the age of 30.
 Five award winners are chosen each year.
-The winners are honored at the annual presentation of the ASME Awards, and each receives a medal bearing the likeness of “Elephant Walking.”
+The winners are honored at the annual presentation of the National Magazine Awards, and each receives a medal bearing the likeness of “Elephant Walking.”
+For more information, visit asmeawards.org.

-ASME Award ticket sales fund the Osborn Elliott Scholarship at the Columbia University School of Journalism School.
+ASME Award ticket sales fund the Osborn Elliott Scholarship at the Columbia University Graduate School of Journalism.
 Named in honor of the former editor in chief of Newsweek, who also served as president of ASME and dean of the Columbia School of Journalism, the scholarship is awarded to students who intend to pursue careers in magazine journalism.

-Best American Magazine Writing anthologizes Ellie Award-winning and –nominated articles.
+Best American Magazine Writing anthologizes National Magazine Award–nominated articles.
 Published annually by the Columbia University Press, Best American Magazine Writing is widely used in journalism courses.
-The introduction to the 2019 edition was written by Adam Moss.
+The introduction to the 2022 edition was written by Jeffrey Goldberg.
 A Chinese edition is published in Shanghai.

 ASME programs also include the following: